open-access-policies/health-tech/Engineering/Policies/eng-pol-002.md

 - **Security Review:** All pull request templates must include a mandatory security checklist.
 If the developer indicates the change touches sensitive data, authentication, authorization, encryption, or ePHI, a security review is automatically required and must be completed by the Security Team before merging.

 - **Testing:** All changes must pass a full suite of automated tests.
-Additionally, the Quality Assurance (QA) team must conduct manual testing and provide formal sign-off, confirming the change meets requirements and does not introduce regressions.
+Evidence of successful test runs (e.g., a link to the CI/CD build results) must be included in the pull request.
+Additionally, the Quality Assurance (QA) team must conduct manual testing where applicable and provide formal sign-off within the pull request, confirming the change meets requirements and does not introduce regressions.

 - **Deployment Approval:** Final approval to merge the change into the production release branch must be granted by authorized personnel (e.g., Engineering Lead or Manager) within the GitHub pull request.
+This approval signifies that the approver has verified that all required steps, including peer review, security review, and QA sign-off, have been successfully completed and documented.

 **3.2 Emergency Changes**